Get Custom Mouthguards in North Lake To Protect Your Teeth

 Our dental clinic offers mouthguards that are spongy and thick to protect your teeth.
 Our dentists will recommend a mouthguard for you during sports and other activities that involve a lot of contact with your face.

-The Benefits of A Custom Mouth Guard
+The Advantages of Custom Mouth Guard

-Your teeth are your most valuable asset.
+Protecting your teeth is quite important since they are your most valuable asset.

 Frequently Asked Questions

 A direct strike to your lower face might cause the force to travel through your jaw, teeth, and skull.
 It can result in traumas such as front tooth fractures and concussions.
 A lower jaw injury could cause the jaws to slam together, destroying both rows of teeth.
 Mouthguards serve as a barrier against these types of impacts.
 The soft material absorbs shock and lessens the force exerted on your teeth, jaws, or skull.